GracesGames/GracesGames.github.io/_posts/2017-07-23-Stratego-Knights-and-Merchants.markdown

 project-date: April 2014
 ---

+##### Motivation

 Inspired by the childhood nostalgia of the game [Knights and Merchants: The Shattered Kingdom][wikipedia-kam], my first developed game was the board game [Stratego][wikipedia-stratego].

-A board game was chosen since they are simpler to developed using the turn system and the absence of simulating (real-time) physics.
-The board game Stratego fitted the different types of soldiers of the Knights and Merchants quite well and was not as complicated rule-wise.
+A board game was chosen since the turn-based system results in less complexity and also removes the need to simulate (real-time) physics.
+Stratego fitted the different types of soldiers of the Knights and Merchants quite well and its rules complied to the used grid system.

+##### Gameplay

+Each game of Stratego starts with the setup phase, where both players place their army on the field.
+When completed, the game start turn-based until one of the players captures the other player's flag.
+Each turn, the player moves an piece on the board and when the new location contains an enemy piece, a battle starts.
+The general rule is higher numbers beat lower numbers, but there are some special pieces like the bomb which can be swept by the miner.
+For more information please read [Stratego][wikipedia-stratego].

+##### Technology

 This game was developed in C# using the [XNA framework][wikipedia-xna].
 First a 2D tile engine was developed using a tutorial from [this book][book-xna], which is used to determine the click on and movement of the different game board spaces.
-The game manager determines the turn and the game logic.
-Sprites and songs were ripped from the Knights and Merchants CD using tools found online.
+The sprites and songs were ripped from the Knights and Merchants CD using third-party tools.

-These images give an impressive of the game.
-First the player can setup his army and save/load his favorite setup strategies.
-The chosen setup is then used for the game while the AI chooses a setup.
-Each turn the player can move a soldier according to the Stratego rules as shown in the mid-battle image.
-When the game is over, the statistics are shown.
+##### Status

+The game is currently not in development anymore even though it has been successfully converted to the [MonoGame framework][monogame] after the XNA framework discontinued.
+It is not available online because copyright laws would be violated, but should be seen as a tribute to the classic Knights and Merchants game.

+##### Visuals

 <DIV class="figure-block">
     <figure class="center-image">